nmwsharp/polyscope-docs/cpp/source/structures/surface_mesh/basics.md

 ### Selection / Picking

 "Picking" refers to selecting and inspecting elements by clicking on the object in the scene.
-By default, mesh vertices and faces can be selected.
-Edges, corners, and halfedges, become selectable only once they are used by some quantity, for instance once a per-corner quantity is registered, then it becomes possible to click on corners.

-You can adjust this behavior via the `MeshSelectionMode` setting and enum:

-- `MeshSelectionMode::Auto` both vertices and faces are always selectable, and edges/halfedges/corners are selectable only if they have been used
-- `MeshSelectionMode::VerticesOnly` only vertices can be selected
-- `MeshSelectionMode::FacesOnly` only face scan be selected

-If desired, you can further manually override the `Auto` behavior by calling `SurfaceMesh::markEdgesAsUsed()`, to make the structure act as if edges are in use and make them pickable, etc. The same goes for `SurfaceMesh::markCornersAsUsed()` and `SurfaceMesh::markHalfedgesAsUsed()`.
-If you mark edges or halfedges as used, you much also set their element ordering as described in the [indexing conventions](../indexing_convention/).

-??? func "`#!cpp SurfaceMesh* SurfaceMesh::setSelectionMode(MeshSelectionMode newMode)`"

-    Set the mode for which mesh elements are selectable

-    - `newMode` is an enum giving the new mode, one of `MeshSelectionMode::Auto`, `MeshSelectionMode::VerticesOnly`, or `MeshSelectionMode::FacesOnly` as described above

-    There is also a corresponding `getMeshSelectionMode()`.

 As with other structures, you can call `interpretPickResult()` to get additional info about a click.
 See [the overview of Selection / Picking]([[url.prefix]]/basics/interactive_UIs_and_animation/#selection-picking) for general information about selection.

 ```cpp
 struct SurfaceMeshPickResult {